The Danger of Microbeads & Microfibres

 The UK has banned the manufacture of microbeads.
-This took effect last week (Jan 2018).
+This took effect in Jan 2018.
 It is great news and another step towards reducing these nasty microparticles from our waterways and food chain.
-So what are these beads and what impact do they have?
+So what are these micro plastics and what impact do they have?

 What's the impact?